-Treatment for brain tumor should be individualized.
-It should be based on your age, general health, and the size, location, and type of your tumor.
+Treatment for a brain tumor depends on several things like your age, general health, and the size, location, and type of tumor.

 Treatment of brain cancer is usually complex.
-Most treatment plans involve several consulting doctors.
+Most treatment plans involve several doctors.
+Your team might include:

 The most widely used treatments are surgery, radiation therapy, and chemotherapy.
 In most cases, more than one of these is used.

 The treatment you get will depend on: